Emre-Dag/Tijdsregistratiesysteem/README.md

 ---

-Om de code te transporteren op de Raspberry Pi hebben we vervolgens een FTP-client nodig.
-En als laatste een SSH-client om commando's uit te voeren op de Raspberry Pi.
-Deze had je in het begin moeten installeren.
+Next, to transport the code on the Raspberry Pi, we need an FTP client.
+And finally an SSH client to execute commands on the Raspberry Pi.
+You should have installed these at the beginning.

-Download als eerst de volledige repository.
+First, download the full repository.

 ![MicrosoftTeams-image](https://user-images.githubusercontent.com/79916493/212497655-c7b27233-16d1-4b0e-8a11-f27185eb76c0.png)

 *Download [FileZilla](https://filezilla-project.org/download.php?type=client)*

-Open FileZilla en voer de gegevens in die je had teruggevonden in de vorige stappen.
+Open FileZilla and enter the data you had retrieved in the previous steps.

 Host: IP-adres

-Gebruikersnaam: pi
+Username: pi

-Wachtwoord: raspberry
+Password: raspberry

-Poort: 22
+Port: 22

-Klik op 'Snelverbinden' om een verbinding te maken.
+Click 'Snelverbinden' to make a connection.

 ![tempsnip](https://user-images.githubusercontent.com/79916493/212497405-83cdc9a2-b6ce-4aa9-ba75-92b23529c712.png)

-*Links zie je de werkomgeving van je pc en rechts die van de Raspberry Pi.
-Nu kan er bestanden uitgewisseld worden tussen deze 2 apparaten.*
+*On the left you see the working environment of your PC and on the right you see that of the Raspberry Pi.
+Now files can be exchanged between these 2 devices.*

-Selecteer links de repository die gedownload is en sleep de de code (RPI_master.py) rechts in het mapje Desktop.
+On the left, select the repository that was downloaded and drag the code (RPI_master.py) on the right into the Desktop folder.

-Onderstaande commando's om de code te runnen.
+Commands below to run the code.

 ![image](https://user-images.githubusercontent.com/79916493/212497788-cd8056ea-5394-46ce-8456-73bfa622d8ff.png)